 “It’s just a matter of taste,” she said, “The same way some people like Coke and others like Pepsi.”

-She left us with only one option, to taste several, because all the explanatory literature associated with the festival was written entirely in Italian.
+She left us with only one option, to taste as many was we could, because all the explanatory literature associated with the festival was written entirely in Italian.